Caceresenzo/jeldwen/README.md

 A beacon authenticate itself by using the MAC address of the first physical network interface available by the hardware.

 Without being identified, the `back-end` will refuse any request/response/event coming from this unauthenticated connection.
 This is to ensure that a packet is not being randomly sent without knowing the origin.

+## Client

+The `beacon client` is running on a Raspberry Pi, allowing to wire sensors and access to a network.
+It will responsible to manage the current state of the graphical interface (a.k.a the operator view).

+Running with Spring Boot, it is connected to the `back-end` through a WebSocket, allowing for instant bi-directional communication.
+In case where the link is not connected or has been broken, the `beacon` must buffer the information that is has to send back to the `back-end`.
+Once the link is connected (or restored), the `beacon` must authenticate first and then flush his awaiting requests.

 ## Operator View